Take a Bow (Madonna song): Recording and composition

 In his book Madonna: An Intimate Biography, author J. Randy Taraborrelli describes the song as a "somber, sarcastic, all-the-world's-a-stage song about unrequited love... [about a subject] whose phoniness might have fooled everyone else, but not her."
 He goes on to say that in the song Madonna tells the subject of her unrequited love to take a bow for "rendering a great, transparent performance in life and love."
 Alongside the betrayal of her lover, the lyrics also talk about Madonna trying to understand the reasons behind adultery.
 As the song progresses, the listener realizes that through the lyrics the singer was talking about herself—"One lonely star and you don't know who you are".
-According to Musicnotes.com, the song has a moderate calypso feel and is set in the time signature of common time and progresses in 80 beats per minute.
-The composition is set in the key of A♭ major with Madonna's vocal ranging from E♭3 to C5.
+According to the sheet music published by Alfred Music at Musicnotes.com, the song has a moderate calypso feel and is set in the time signature of common time and progresses in 80 beats per minute.
+This song is in the key of A♭ major with Madonna's vocal ranging from E♭3 to C5.
 "Take a Bow" contains a basic sequence of A♭–B♭m7/E♭–A♭–F♭maj7 during the opening strings, and A♭–A♭/G♭–Fm7 during the verses as its chord progression.

 Critical reception

 Upon release, "Take a Bow" received general acclaim from critics.
 Peter Calvin from The Advocate praised the lyrical flow of the song, saying that the "effect is truly heartbreaking.
 The song... shows that ultimately Madonna... is just like you and me".
 Stephen Thomas Erlewine of AllMusic referred to "Take a Bow" as "tremendous", listing it as one of the best songs from Bedtime Stories and stating that it "slowly works its melodies into the subconscious as the bass pulses".
 He goes on to say that it "offer[s] an antidote to Erotica, which was filled with deep but cold grooves".
-Louis Virtel, from TheBacklot.com, placed "Take a Bow" at number 27 of his list "The 100 Greatest Madonna Songs".
-He wrote; "Madonna's most successful single to date is a melancholic evisceration of a lover's artifice, and its hopeless plain-spokenness makes it one of the finest examples of 90s balladry".
+Louis Virtel, from The Backlot, placed "Take a Bow" at number 27 of his list "The 100 Greatest Madonna Songs".
+He wrote, "Madonna's most successful single to date is a melancholic evisceration of a lover's artifice, and its hopeless plain-spokenness makes it one of the finest examples of 90s balladry".
 J. D. Considine of The Baltimore Sun stated that the song, about "innocent romance" has a "gently cascading melody".
 In his review of Bedtime Stories, Billboard's Paul Verna called it a "holiday feast for Top 40, rhythm crossover, and AC".
 Reviewing the single, Billboard gave the single a particularly positive review; "The follow-up to the top five smash 'Secret' [...] is as perfect as top 40 fare gets.
 This single has a delightful, immediately memorable melody and chorus, engaging romance-novel lyrics and a lead vocal that is both sweet and quietly soulful.
 A lovely way for [Madonna] to kick out '95".